ASA-Simulation/asa-rf/README.md

 ## Acknowledgments

-This exercise was developed by Diego Geraldo and [Adrisson Samersla](https://github.com/adrissonsamersla).
+This material was developed by [Diego Geraldo](https://github.com/dgo50) and [Adrisson Samersla](https://github.com/adrissonsamersla).